OpenTermsArchive/engine/README.md

 - To receive all updates of `Facebook` documents, the URL is `https://github.com/OpenTermsArchive/contrib-versions/commits/main/Facebook.atom`.
 - To receive all updates of the `Privacy Policy` from `Google`, the URL is `https://github.com/OpenTermsArchive/contrib-versions/commits/main/Google/Privacy%20Policy.md.atom`.
-## Reuse

-Open Terms Archive is built on several modules.
-Some of them are already exposed.

-As `open-terms-archive` has not yet been published on npm, you can install it with:
+## Importing as a module

+Open Terms Archive exposes a JavaScript API to make some of its capabilities available in NodeJS.
+You can install it as an NPM module:

 ```
 npm install ambanum/OpenTermsArchive#main
 ```

-### scripts
+### CLI

-For now, some scripts are exposed through the form of `bin` commands (You can find them in `./bin`)
+The following commands are available:

-- `ota-lint-declarations` to lint a json declaration file
+- `ota-lint-declarations` to lint declarations.
+Use it with `./bin/ota-lint-declarations.sh`
-- `ota-validate-declarations` to test if a json declaration file is valid.
+- `ota-validate-declarations` to test declarations.
+Use it with `./bin/ota-validate-declarations.sh`

-### features
+### Features

 Some of the main features are also exposed: